System-Mediated Attention Imbalances Make Vision-Language Models Say Yes: Main Experiments

 \subsection{Evaluation set-up}

 \textbf{\textit{Architectures}}.
 Our interventions focus on the text decoder of LLaVA-1.5 7B \citep{liu2023visual} as it is widely used in interpretability studies and to test hallucination-mitigating techniques.
-Appendix \ref{app:other} reports supplementary results from interventions on additional models LLaVA-NeXT-Vicuna 7B \citep{liu2024llavanext} and LLaVA-1.5 13B.
+Appendix \ref{app:other} reports supplementary results from interventions on additional models from the same family, LLaVA-NeXT-Vicuna 7B \citep{liu2024llavanext} and LLaVA-1.5 13B.
+The applicability of our conclusions to Qwen2-VL-Instruct \citep{team2024qwen2}, which does not belong to the same family, is also critically evaluated in Appendix \ref{app:qwen2}.

 \textbf{\textit{Scope of interventions}}.
 Prior work situates model components responsible for hallucination in the later layers of the text decoder \citep{DBLP:journals/corr/abs-2404-18930, chen2024multiobject, wang2025mllm}.
 Accordingly, we partition the 32-layer text decoder of LLaVA-1.5 7B into four quarters, each consisting of eight attention layers.
 We refer to these as Q1-4 and focus on Q4 (layers 25 to 32), taking it to encompass the decoder's late layers.\footnote{Quartering the model is a compromise as per-head and layer interventions are computationally infeasible.
 Given our still developing understanding of how VLM functions are spread across decoder layers, segmenting the model this way is arguably more principled than the customary practice of dividing it into early, middle and late segments, each comprising different numbers of layers \citep{bi2025unveiling, neo2025towards, wang2025mllm}.} Appendix \ref{app:late_layer} shows that our focus on Q4 --- rather than other model components --- is empirically well founded.